literaiiy/changelog/index.md

 - literaiiy.me has faced problems on firefox and safari. working to fix
 - better loading animation added
 - fixed magnolia link on tablet
+- changed some descriptions to make tablets fit better on mobile
+- fixed plant placement on mobile and tablet screens

 ### 1/2/2021